Lemon Poppy Seed Cake

 - In the bowl of stand mixer fitted with paddle attachment, combine sugar, eggs, and oil and beat on low speed until combined.
 Add sour cream, vanilla, lemon zest, and poppy seeds and mix until well combined.
 Sift in 3 cups of the flour, the salt, and baking powder and mix on low until just combined.
 Add buttermilk and mix until incorporated.
 Scrape down edges of the bowl with a silicone spatula.
 Sift in the remaining 1/2 cup of flour and mix until combined.
 Scrape down the bowl and beat again briefly.

 Evenly distribute batter amongst the three prepared pans.
 Bake for 24-27 minutes.
-Test doneness with a toothpick inserted into the center of the cake.
+To test if it's done, insert a toothpick into the center of the cake.
 If it comes out clean, the cake is done!
 Cool in pans for 5 minutes, then invert onto a rack to cool completely.
 When cooled completely, wrap tightly in plastic wrap and transfer to freezer till ready to frost.

 - In a small saucepan, bring the peeled and quartered lemons and water to a boil.
 Mash them as they cook with the back of a wooden spoon.
 Reduce heat.
 Simmer for 5 minutes.
 Remove from heat.
 Press lemons through a sieve; discard membranes and seeds and allow the mixture to cool.
 You should have 1 cup of cooked juice, if you’re short, fill the measure with fresh squeezed lemon juice until it reaches 1 cup.